AdilusPrimus/linode-terraform/README.md

 The targeted audience are System Administrators who did not embrace the transformation toward abstracted computing.

-![From bare metal to serverless, from screw driver to coding](./img/serverless-abstraction.png) Credits go to @lmammino for detailing accordingly the concepts around the evolution of the runtime here
+![From bare metal to serverless, from screw driver to coding](./img/serverless-abstraction.png) Credits go to @lmammino for detailing accordingly the concepts around the evolution of the runtime here :tada:

 >From Ops to DevOps and from DevOps to No Ops